 Clients do vary in certain things which are outside my control, e.g., skin thickness, body chemistry, sun damage, smoking damage, other factors affecting their healing, and aftercare compliance.
 These all affect how much color you retain.

-About 5% of the time, eyeliner, eyebrow enhancement, and lip liner clients may want a third visit to complete the procedure.
+Occasionally, eyeliner, eyebrow enhancement, and lip liner clients may want a third visit to complete the procedure.
 That is at an additional, reduced charge.
 Alopecia clients may also want a third visit to add dimension to their color, as they have no hair of their own to blend with it.
 Full lipcolor clients almost always need a third visit, and you should plan for that.

 Ironically, the more subtle a result you want, the more visits you may need, because I will have to apply color in smaller baby steps so as not to overshoot the mark.
 I can always add more.
 But it's very hard to take it away.